Calamari Fra Diavolo Recipe

 5. Add the Calamari Rings and Seasonings: add in the squid rings, along with the sea salt and crushed red pepper flakes.

 6. Simmer the Squid: uncovered, for about 6 to 8 minutes, until the calamari rings are fully cooked, and tender to the bite.
+Do Not Over Cook them, so taste one after a few minutes.

 7. Turn off the heat and serve.
 Garnish with a sprinkle of freshly chopped parsley on top.